Blepharoplasty Eyelid Surgery

 DESIRED DURATION OF EFFECT

 The benefits of upper and lower eyelid blepharoplasty surgery continue throughout life.
 People continue to age, of course, and so do their eyelids and faces.
-In general, though, one may think of an upper eyelid blepharoplasty “lasting” 10-15 years, depending greatly upon skin care and brow position, whereas a lower eyelid blepharoplasty generally “lasts” about 10 years, depending greatly upon the stability of the mid-face.
+In general, though, one may think of an upper eyelid blepharoplasty “lasting” 10-15 years, depending greatly upon skincare and brow position, whereas a lower eyelid blepharoplasty generally “lasts” about 10 years, depending greatly upon the stability of the mid-face.
 Doing “more aggressive” surgery to “make it last longer” is not a sensible approach.
-Not many people ask their hair dresser or barber to cut their hair even shorter, sacrificing current appearance so they don’t have to come back again for a few more months?
-Yet, the degree of surgical correction is often influenced by other planned future facial rejuvenative procedures.
+Not many people ask their hairdresser or barber to cut their hair even shorter, sacrificing current appearance so they don’t have to come back again for a few more months?
+Yet, the degree of surgical correction is often influenced by other planned future facial rejuvenation procedures.

 In contrast to what most people immediately think, a younger eyelid is a fuller and less sculpted, but without hanging bags and sags.
 A more mature eyelid is often more defined, more sculpted, and a little line around more mature eyes is often desirable, providing a natural, relaxed, and happy appearance.